Manakanda Archaeological Site and Eco-Park

 Manewakanda is an isolated hill 378 m (1,240.16 ft. amsl) in height and its forest spreads of about 325 ha.
 (UNDP, 2015).
 The upper parts of this hill forest represent MMEF (Moist Mixed Evergreen Forest) environment (UNDP, 2015).
 The area receives an average annual precipitation of about 1,000-1,500 mm (Perera, 2012).

 The forest falls under the jurisdiction of the Forest Department.
-Several popular tourist attractions in the area such as Avukana, Kala Wewa, Vijithapura, Anuradhapura, Mihintale, Nachchaduwa Wewa, Ritigala, Sigiriya, and Dambulla have located in the vicinity of this forest.
+Several popular tourist attractions in the area such as Avukana, Kala Wewa, Vijithapura, Anuradhapura, Mihintale, Nachchaduwa Wewa, Ritigala, Sigiriya, and Dambulla are located in the vicinity of this forest.

 Manakanda Archaeological Site